Silver89/matrix-digital-rain/README.md

 # Enter the Matrix
-A PHP version of the classic [Matrix digital rain](https://en.wikipedia.org/wiki/Matrix_digital_rain)
+A 'just for fun' PHP console version of the classic [Matrix digital rain](https://en.wikipedia.org/wiki/Matrix_digital_rain)

 ## Motivation
 The Matrix code is very well known from the classic films so I thought I'd bring it to life in command line php.